 - Divide the dough into four balls.
 Lightly flour the counter or work surface, and press one of the balls of dough with your hand.
 Cover the other balls with plastic.
 Roll the flattened ball of dough into a very thin circle of dough, as thin as you can get it.
 Mine were about 1/10" thick.

-- Place on a sheet of parchment paper, slide onto the back of a baking sheet, and sprinkle with a one tablespoon cheese.
-Slide it (including the parchment paper) onto the hot pizza stone.
+- Place on a sheet of parchment paper, slide onto the back of a baking sheet or cookie sheet, and sprinkle with a one tablespoon cheese.
+Slide the bread rounds (including the parchment paper) onto the hot pizza stone.
 Bake for 14 minutes, or until lightly browned.
 Remove, and repeat with the remaining four balls of dough.